The FX show will return for a ninth season in 2019

 When will American Horror Story season 9 premiere?

-Season 8 made its debut on Fox in the UK last year on September 27, two weeks after its US premiere, meaning that British fans can probably expect the ninth season to be running a couple of weeks behind again.
+The ninth series of the anthology horror show will return to screens in the US on September 18, airing on FX every Wednesday at 10pm ET thereafter.
+A UK broadcast date has yet to be confirmed, but season 8 made its debut on Fox in the UK last year on September 27, two weeks after its US premiere, meaning that British fans can probably expect the ninth season to be running a couple of weeks behind again.

 What’s the theme?

 This comes after fans began speculating about what to expect.
 One popular fan theory is that all of the seasons are based around the nine circles of hell from Dante’s Inferno: Murder House being Limbo, Hotel being Gluttony, Freak Show being Greed, Roanoke being Anger, Cult being Heresy, Asylum being Fraud and Coven being Treachery.
 Ryan Murphy added fuel to the theory by sharing it on Instagram, along with the caption: “Interesting”.
+With Apocalypse presumably fulfilling the Violence circle, that appears to leave Lust for 1984.

 Will it be a ‘crossover’ season?